ONiT-project/hackathonIntermediaVienna/README.md

 Fine-tuning of openCLIP code shared here: (https://github.com/ONiT-project/open_clip_finetune/blob/main/open-CLIP-finetune.ipynb)

 ## Some notes
+Alternative models to try out:
+- Using OpenAI API might work well for a first classification of the four main classes well out of the box (automatisation of annotations & classification)
+- ColPali (alternative multi-modal model to try out!)

 Added value of multimodal retrieval approaches (combining text and image data):
 - Combining text and image data improves image retrieval by projecting images into a semantic vector space